 Union to ballot Scottish Water staff on possible strike over latest pay offer

-GMB Scotland said an offer of 3.4% was ‘overwhelmingly rejected’ by members during an informal consultation.
+GMB Scotland said an offer it said amounted to 3.4% was ‘overwhelmingly rejected’ by members during an informal consultation.

 Your support helps us to tell the story